Stormy Daniels Posts Cryptic Warning On Twitter Amidst News Of Chaos In Trump White House

 — The Hill (@thehill) August 26, 2018

-In July Daniels was arrested after at a strip club in Columbus Ohio for allegedly touching customers during a performance.
+In July Daniels was arrested at a strip club in Columbus, Ohio, for allegedly touching customers during a performance.
 According to CNBC some of those customers were undercover vice cops.

-Her attorney, Michael Avenatti has said that he thinks the arrest was “politically motivated.”
+Her attorney, Michael Avenatti, has said that he thinks the arrest was “politically motivated.”
 The charges were later dismissed.

 Just rcvd word that my client @StormyDaniels was arrested in Columbus Ohio whole performing the same act she has performed across the nation at nearly a hundred strip clubs.
 This was a setup & politically motivated.
 It reeks of desperation.
 We will fight all bogus charges. #Basta